 Emergency Parking Bans

 Emergency parking bans are routinely declared during storm events or for clean-up after a storm ends.
 If you want to receive an email notification when a parking ban is declared be sure to subscribe to our email notification list.
-Alternatively, you may check the local TV stations for closings and delays.

 How You Can Help